 Related chapters

-- What is software architecture and why is it in System Design? - sets the core architecture frame where evolution is treated as a continuous process rather than a one-time refactoring event.
+- What Software Architecture Is and Why It Matters in System Design - sets the broader architecture frame in which evolution is treated as ongoing engineering work rather than a one-off refactoring event.

-- Building Evolutionary Architectures (short summary) - provides the systemic baseline on incremental change, fitness functions, and coupling that this talk applies in day-to-day engineering.
+- Building Evolutionary Architectures (short summary) - provides the systemic foundation for incremental change, fitness functions, and coupling that this talk turns into day-to-day practice.

-- Architecture at scale: how we make architecture decisions - shows how to operationalize architecture evolution through RFC/ADR, decision logs, and lightweight governance.
+- Architecture at Scale: How We Make Architectural Decisions - shows how to anchor architecture evolution organizationally through RFCs, architecture decision records, decision logs, and architecture governance.

-- Continuous Architecture in Practice (short summary) - extends the continuous-decision perspective and connects fitness functions to an everyday delivery loop.
+- Continuous Architecture in Practice (short summary) - extends the continuous-decision perspective and connects fitness functions to the everyday flow of delivery.

-- Clean Architecture (short summary) - complements the topic with stability and abstraction principles that support controlled component evolution.
+- Clean Architecture (short summary) - complements the topic with stability and abstraction principles that make controlled component evolution possible.